-- 2. Unofficial absences occur when students who are not representing the College miss class.
-Total unofficial absences per class may not exceed two for a class that meets once per week, four for a class that meets twice per week, six for a class that meets three times per week, eight for a class that meets four times per week or ten for a class meeting five times per week.
-Exceptions to this policy include classes that meet less than a full semester; Mississippi Virtual Community College classes, associate degree nursing classes, and some of the Career and technical classes.
-The instructor will notify students in these classes of the absentee policy in those particular classes in writing at the beginning of the semester.
+3. Unofficial absences occur when students who are not representing the College miss class.
+Total unofficial absences per class may not exceed three for a class that meets once per week, four for a class that meets twice per week, six for a class that meets three times per week, eight for a class that meets four times per week or ten for a class meeting five times per week.
+Exceptions to this policy include classes that meet less than a full semester; Mississippi Virtual Community College classes, healthcare education classes, and some of the Workforce Education classes.
+The instructor will notify students of the absentee policy in those particular classes in writing at the beginning of the semester.
 Tardies which equal the number of times the class meets per week will constitute an unofficial absence.
 (Exception: For classes which meet once per week, three tardies will constitute an unofficial absence.)
-If a student exceeds these numbers of absences he/she will be cut out of class and will be administratively withdrawn. - 3.
-The student who misses announced tests or class assignments due to unofficial absences must have approval of the instructor to take make-up tests or to complete assignments.
-Approval will not be granted unless the student presents a valid reason for having been absent. - 4.
-The student has the right to appeal if he or she feels that there were extenuating circumstances for exceeding the allowable number of absences or for being cut out of class.
+If a student exceeds these numbers of absences he/she will be cut out of class and will be administratively withdrawn.
+If a student is administratively withdrawn before the Friday of the week that equates to 75% of the term, the student will receive a final grade of "W" for the course.
+If a student will receive a grade of "WF" for the course.

+4. The student who misses announced tests or class assignments due to unofficial absences must have approval of the instructor to take make-up tests or to complete assignments.
+To be considered for approval, the student must be prepared to present a valid reason for having been absent.

+5. The student has the right to appeal if he or she feels that there were extenuating circumstances for exceeding the allowable number of absences or for being cut out of class.
 The student should meet with the instructor at the next class meeting after missing over the limit allowed.
 The instructor will explain the appeal process.
 The instructor will counsel with the student and discuss the reasons and excuses.
-If the student is readmitted, he/she will sign a form stating that they will not be tardy or absent from the class for the remainder of the semester and if they are, they will be dropped and will not have the opportunity to appeal again.
-If the student is denied reentry by the instructor the student will have the opportunity to appeal to the Absentee Appeals Committee.
-This committee will include the Vice President for Student Services, the student's instructor, the academic or career-technical counselor (depending on classification of student), an administrator-at-large, an instructor-at-large, and an officer of the Student Body Association.
-A majority vote will be necessary for the student to be reinstated in class.
-Should the matter not be resolved to the student's satisfaction through the Absentee Appeals Committee, the student has the right to appeal to the President of the College within 24 hours.
+If the student is readmitted, he/ she will sign a form stating that they will not be tardy or absent from the class for the remainder of the semester and if they are, they will be dropped and will not have the opportunity to appeal again.
+If the student is denied reentry by the instructor of Workforce Education, Dean of Healthcare Education, or Dean of eLearning depending upon the course in which the student is enrolled.
+Should the matter not be resolved to the student's satisfaction through the appeal to the appropriate administrator, the student has the right to appeal to the Vice President for Instruction within 24 hours.
 Such appeals must be made in writing with all reasons for the appeal given.
-The last step in the appeals process will be the hearing before the President.
-The Student must continue to attend the class through the entire process. - 5.
-If the student does not return to class within one calendar week after exceeding the maximum number of absences, the student will be removed from the class with a grade of "W" and will not have the option to appeal to be reinstated.
-If the student has extenuating circumstances that prevent him/her from returning to class, he/she MUST contact either the instructor or the Vice President for Student Services within the calendar week after exceeding the number of absences allowed.
+The last step in the appeals process will be the meeting with the Vice President for Instruction.
+The student must continue to attend the class through the entire process.

+6. If the student has extenuating circumstances that prevent him/her from returning to class, he/she MUST contact either the instructor or appropriate Instructional Officer (Director of Academic and Continuing Education, Director of Workforce Education, Dean of Healthcare Education, or Dean of eLearning Education) within two (2) calendar days after exceeding the number of absences allowed.

+COURSE CHANGE

+A student desiring a course change will initiate the change through MyEC or with the Academic or Workforce Education Counselor up until the drop/add deadline for each term.
+A fee of \$5.00 is assessed for each change in schedule after the date a student's schedule is completed and accepted.